Faieee/final_project/README.md

 - **Column D = fnlwgt:** how common is this respondent in the general population?
 The final weight is an approximate number of people in the general population that are believed to be represented by this respondent.
 - **Column E = education:** the highest level of education received by the respondent in nominal categories (Preschool, 1st-4th, 5th-6th, 7th-8th,  9th, 10th, 11th, 12th, HS-grad, Some-college, Assoc-voc, Assoc-acdm, Bachelors, Masters, Prof-school, Doctorate.)
 - **Column F =  education_num:** pertains to the highest level of education in numerical form, which was adjusted for the fact that the preschool-educated respondents had to be placed at a “1,” which then “bumped up” the numbering for the other educational attainments, given that preschool could not have been an integer less than 0 if 1st grade had been the “1.”
-- **Column G = marital_status:** pertains to the marital status of an individual.
-For example, Married-civ-spouse means a civilian spouse and Married-AF-spouse means a spouse in the Armed Forces.
-These nominal categories are: Married-civ-spouse, Married-AF-spouse, Married-spouse-absent, Separated, Divorced, Widowed, Never-married.
+- **Column G = marital_status:** Pertains to the marital status of an individual.
+For example, Married-civ-spouse means a civilian spouse, and Married-AF-spouse means a spouse in the Armed Forces.
+These nominal categories are Married-civ-spouse, Married-AF-spouse, Married-spouse-absent, Separated, Divorced, Widowed, and Never-married.
-- **Column H = occupation:** this represents the type of job held by the respondent.
+- **Column H = occupation:** tTis represents the type of job held by the respondent.
 These include: Craft-repair, Other-service, Sales, Handlers-cleaners, Machine-op-inspct, Adm-clerical, Farming-fishing, Transport-moving, Priv-house-serv, Protective-serv, Armed-Forces, Tech-support, Exec-managerial, and Prof-specialty.
-- **Column I = relationship:** this may duplicate the meaning of the marital status column, such as if the respondent is a Husband.
+- **Column I = relationship:** This may duplicate the meaning of the marital status column, such as if the respondent is a Husband.
 The options in this group are very similar.
-They include: Husband, Wife, Unmarried, Own-child, Not-in-family, Other-relative.
+They include Husband, Wife, Unmarried, Own-child, Not-in-family, and Other-relative.
 - **Column J = race:** This describes the respondent’s race, such as: Amer-Indian-Eskimo, Asian-Pac-Islander, Black, White, and Other.
-- **Column K = sex:** This describes the biological sex as either Male or female.
+- **Column K = sex:** This represents the biological sex as either Male or female.
-- **Column L =  capital_gain:** Capital gains means the profit from the sale of property or an investment.
-It means that the respondent may have earned money from something other than employment.
+- **Column L =  capital_gain:** Capital gains refer to the profit from selling property or an investment.
+The respondent may have earned money from something other than employment.
 It is an integer greater than or equal to 0.
 - **Column M = capital_loss:** Capital loss is the opposite of capital gains—the respondent lost money from some property or investment.
 It is also an integer greater than or equal to 0.
 - **Column N = hours_per_week:** This is the workweek of the respondent as a continuous number.
 - **Column O = native_country:** This is the respondent’s country of origin.
-The Census made some spelling errors which we are keeping until they can be cleaned.
+The Census made spelling errors, which we keep until they can be cleaned.
 For example, Hong should say Hong-Kong, Trinadad should say Trinidad, Holand should say Holland, and Columbia should say Colombia.
 In addition, we do not know what South means.
-South could mean either South Korea or South Africa.
+South could represent either South Korea or South Africa.
 We do not have reason to think it means South Sudan because it is 1994 data.
-For now, these categories include: Cambodia, Canada, China, Columbia, Cuba, Dominican-Republic, Ecuador, El-Salvador, England, France, Germany, Greece, Guatemala, Haiti, Holand-Netherlands, Honduras, Hong, Hungary, India, Iran, Ireland, Italy, Jamaica, Japan, Laos, Mexico, Nicaragua, Outlying-US(Guam-USVI-etc), Philippines, Poland, Portugal, Puerto-Rico, Scotland, South, Taiwan, Thailand, Trinadad&Tobago, Peru, United-States, Vietnam, and Yugoslavia.
+For now, these categories include Cambodia, Canada, China, Columbia, Cuba, Dominican-Republic, Ecuador, El-Salvador, England, France, Germany, Greece, Guatemala, Haiti, Holand-Netherlands, Honduras, Hong, Hungary, India, Iran, Ireland, Italy, Jamaica, Japan, Laos, Mexico, Nicaragua, Outlying-US(Guam-USVI-etc), Philippines, Poland, Portugal, Puerto-Rico, Scotland, South, Taiwan, Thailand, Trinadad&Tobago, Peru, United-States, Vietnam, and Yugoslavia
-- **Column P = income:** This represents whether the respondent earns more or less than $50,000 annually, using logic: <= 50K, or  >50K.
+- **Column P = income:** his represents whether the respondent earns more or less than $50,000 annually, using logic: <= 50K or >50K.

 ### Questions
-We hope to answer the questions of which variables lead to higher income level, and is 1994 comparable to today?
-Regarding machine learning modeling, we must focus on the United States data rather than the world data because there will not be enough datapoints to include the other countries.
-We would be looking at the U.S. data for the machine learning component, but we may be looking at the world data for the database component.
+We hope to answer the questions of which variables lead to higher income levels and how 1994 income is comparable to today.
+Regarding machine learning modeling, we must focus on the United States data rather than the world data because there will not be enough data points to include the other countries.
+We would look at the U.S. data for the machine learning component, but we may look at the world data for the database component.

 **Possible Hypotheses:**
 1. Higher age will be likely to yield higher income level over $50K.